nix-community/nixGL/README.md

 # `nixGLCommon`

-`nixGLCommon nixGLXXX` can be used to get `nixGL` executable which fallsback to `nixGLXXX`.
+`nixGLCommon nixGLXXX` can be used to get `nixGL` executable which fallback to `nixGLXXX`.
 It is a shorter name for people with only one OpenGL configuration.

 For example: